Kels316/DIY-Air-Purifier/README.md

 # DIY-Air-Purifier
 A small DIY air purifier using off-the-shelf components for &lt;$100aud.
+Uses a 3D printed housing so you'll need a printer or access to one.

 ## Background
 ![](images/1576814734-MelbourneSmokeHaze.jpg)